SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 the customer must repay with interest at a due date or dates.
 * **Currency issuer (or 'money sovereign'):** monopoly issuer of a non-convertible fiat currency with floating exchange rate, and no foreign denominated debt.
-Although having foreign denominated debt is a political choice, unnecessary, and is completely pointless if the government understands their monetary system.
-A government that issues their own currency holding on to foreign reserves is also pointless if the domestic currency is on a float --- provided the government understand the floating exchange rate mechanism and use that understanding to inform policy choices, which is admittedly a big proviso (most do not understand).
+Note that having foreign denominated debt is a political choice, unnecessary, and is completely pointless if the government understands their monetary system.
+A government that issues their own currency holding on to foreign reserves is also pointless if the domestic currency is on a float --- provided the government understands the floating exchange rate mechanism and uses that understanding to inform policy choices, which is admittedly a big proviso (most do not understand).
 * **Sectoral balances:** one sector's deficit is another's surplus.
 MMT in the macro normally recognizes four sectors: government, banks,